dfamonteiro/blog/blog/content/posts/2025-books.md

 [^2]: Even in the [microservices wikipedia page](https://en.wikipedia.org/wiki/Microservices#Criticism_and_concerns), the list of cons is far larger than the list of pros.

-While some parts of the book aged like milk, others have aged like wine: this book is a treasure trove of insights regarding mapping database records to objects.
+While some parts of the book aged like milk, others have aged like fine wine: this book is a treasure trove of insights regarding mapping database records to objects.
 These insights were valid in 2004, and will continue to be relevant until the end of time[^3].
 On a personal note, I found Martin Fowler's insights on the dangers of lazy loading to hit a little close to home:

 [^3]: SQL will never die.